Pick up: approximately 09:30 a.m.

 - Hotel Pick-up/Drop-off

-Cavusin Village is one of the oldest villages in the region that had cave houses.
-Set apart from the new City the old cave houses are a labyrinth of ruins cut into the rock face.
-There is also the Church of John the Baptist which dates back to the 5th Century and is the biggest cave church in all of Cappadocia.
+Cavusin Village is one of the oldest cave house villages in the region.
+Set apart from the new city, the old cave houses are a labyrinth of ruins cut into the rock face.
+The Church of John the Baptist, dating back to the fifth century,is the biggest cave church in all of Cappadocia.

-You will stop on the outskirts of Goreme village and look down into Pigeon Valley to see the centuries old pigeon houses carved from the cliffs.
-Throughout the years farmers have used pigeon manure as a rich source of fertiliser for their crops.
+A stop on the outskirts of Goreme reveals Pigeon Valley, with centuries-old pigeon houses carved from the cliffs.
+In those times, many farmers used pigeon manure as fertilizer for their crops.

-Uchisar is a troglodyte town situated right in the middle of Cappadoccia.
-It is named after the enormous piece of rock in the centre of the town, which was once used as a castle.
-This extraordinary rock is the highest peak of the area with a view of whole of Cappadocia and Erciyes (Argeus) Mountain.
+The troglodyte town Uchisar situates itself right in the middle of Cappadocia.
+An enormous piece of rock in the center of town was once used as a castle, giving the town its name.
+This extraordinary rock is the highest peak of the area, providing views of the whole of Cappadocia and the Erciyes (Argeus) Mountain.